mrNuTz/ethereum-contract-similarity/README.md

 # Ethereum Smart Contract Similarity Hashing Toolkit

-For usage see runs, it contain sample test runs.
+For usage see runs/solcOptions and runs/wallets, they contain sample test runs.

 hash.ncd and hash.jumpHash pre-filtered with opfilter.highFStatPred appear to perform the best.